Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Statistical inference with DP bootstrap

-\begin{remark} Although the deconvolution method is specifically designed for additive noise mechanisms, e.g., Gaussian mechanism, we can potentially approximate more general mechanisms as additive when the sample size $n$ is very large, e.g., exponential mechanism \citep{awan2019benefits, reimherr2019kng}. \end{remark}
+\begin{remark} Although the deconvolution method is specifically designed for additive noise mechanisms, we can potentially approximate more general mechanisms as additive ones asymptotically, e.g., exponential mechanism \citep{awan2019benefits, reimherr2019kng}. {Note that the covariance in the asymptotic distribution may depend on the confidential dataset and would have to be estimated.} \end{remark}